-Phyllis Lamphere (b.
-1922), a native Seattleite, has been deeply involved in the city's civic life for more than 50 years.
+Phyllis Lamphere (1922-2018), a native Seattleite, was deeply involved in the city's civic life for more than 50 years.
 She served on the city council from 1967 to 1978, where she was instrumental in pushing through multiple reforms and worked on many of the most contentious issues of a contentious era.
 After an unsuccessful run for mayor in 1977, Lamphere went on to work for the federal government, and she later formed her own public-affairs consulting firm.
 Among many other achievements, she was a driving force behind the creation of the Washington State Convention & Trade Center and served on its board for more than 20 years.
 In July and August 2013, Lamphere was interviewed at her apartment in Seattle's Horizon House by HistoryLink.org intern Callan Carow.
 In these People's Histories, organized by topic, Lamphere recounts some of the important events of her career in politics and public service and provides an inside look at the workings of government and the life of an extraordinary woman.
 In this part of her oral history she tells of her leadership of the National League of Cities, an unsuccessful race for mayor, working for the federal Economic Development Administration, and her efforts to strengthen relationships with the Scandinavian countries.

 A National Post, a Rare Defeat

 I became so involved in intergovernmental relations that I took an interest and a role in the National League of Cities.
 And in '75 or '74, I became vice president of the National League of Cities.
 The National League of Cities was also going through transformations, again because the role of cities had changed in relation to the other levels of government.
 And I had been a part of the effort there to change that leadership and its way of budgeting, and its relationship with its members.